AIcodeAcademy/ArchetypeNodeCLI/containers/c0-node-cli/.ai/rules/typescript.language.rules.md

 - Destructure imports when possible (eg. `import { foo } from 'bar.ts'`)
 - Import types specifically from the module file (eg. `import type { Foo } from './foo.ts'`)

-## Functions
+## Functions and methods
+- Name functions and methods with a verb and optional add a noun.
+- Use a single level of abstraction.

 ### Pure over side effects
 - Prefer pure functions over side effects.
 - Keep side effects in separate functions easy to identify and mock.

 ### Declarations over expressions
-- Prefer `function` declarations over _arrow functions_.
+- Prefer `function` declarations over _arrow => functions_.
-- Use _arrow functions_ for callbacks, one-liners, and when preserving parent scope this
+- Only use _arrow => functions_ for callbacks, one-liners, and when preserving parent scope `this`

 ### Array methods
 - Prefer array functions (`map`, `filter`, `reduce`, `find`, etc.) over traditional `for` loops